ljep42/NN_Classifier/README.md

 # NN_Classifier

-Creates a NN model from sklearn using MNIST dataset and uses model to predict handwritten digits
+This is a small app that uses python to create a NN model using sklearn using the MNIST dataset and uses the model to predict handwritten digits